shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 You don’t regain consciousness from healing in this way.
 If your hitpoints drops below your max hp in the negative, you die.
 If you roll a crit, you automatically succeed, and you heal for 3d4 instead.
 If you roll a fumble, you take 2d4 damage instead.

 If someone stabilizes you with a successful Medical roll, you are brought up to 1 hp instantly.

+# Melee Finisher

+As a reaction to landing a successful melee attack, you may deal an additional 1d4 bludgeoning damage to the target.
+Until the end of your next turn, enemies have Advantage x2 to hit you with an attack.

 # Acknowledgements